shuozhixu/FLAM2020-GSFE/README.md

 `cd 110`

-Then upload, via Filezilla, the five files from your local computer to `110` on Pod.
+Then upload, via Filezilla, the six files from your local computer to `110` on Pod.

 ### One {110} GSFE curve in CrMoNbTa